ipikuka/remark-flexible-paragraphs/README.md

 1. choose the marker: **`~>`** for paragraph; **`=>`** for paragraph in a wrapper
 2. put the marker **`~>`** or **`=>`** where the flexible paragraph begins
 3. choose the character(s) from the dictionary **`[a-z0-9]` (only lowercase and numbers)** for classification
-4. each dictionary key has a predefined but customizable classification value (some are `undefined` yet)
+4. each dictionary key has a predefined but customizable classification value
 5. put the character(s) into middle of the marker **(in order to add classification)**
 6. it has no alignment by default
 7. if you want **to center it**, use a pipe **`|`**